Specialties

 Eating Disorders

 I work with adult clients who are struggling with anorexia, bulimia, or binge eating disorder.
 I have experience working with individuals in outpatient and higher level of care settings.
 My approach is grounded in an anti-diet, Health at Every Size (HAES) framework that honors body diversity and challenges diet culture.
+I believe all bodies are deserving of nourishment, rest, and joy.

 In our work together, you and I will explore your relationship with food and your body.
 Eating disorder recovery often includes altering beliefs related to food and oneself, challenging eating disorder behaviors, and learning alternative ways to get underlying needs met.
 Eating disorders can provide a sense of security, and it can be scary to make changes.
 I will be there to support you through the process and help you develop skills that you can use during tough times in recovery.

-Eating disorders can often become part of one’s identity, and you may wonder, “Who would I be without my eating disorder?”
 It can be hard to imagine a life where you are not consumed by thoughts about food and your body.
 Together, we will explore what life outside the eating disorder could look like and take steps towards creating a future that feels expansive, meaningful, and aligned with your values.

 Fresh figs on a rustic wooden surface, with whole figs arranged on a ceramic plate and halved figs showing their red, seedy interior in the foreground.
 A dark vase with dried lavender stands in the background against a textured, moody backdrop.